mental.png

 • We form (often painful, unhelpful and untrue) core beliefs about ourselves in early life, which can be updated once understood in adulthood.

-• When we act out, it is because we are trying to protect ourselves from pain and fear.
+• When we act out, we are trying to protect ourselves from pain and fear.

-• The key to healing is fostering love, compassion, self-awareness and self-responsibility.
+• The key to healing is fostering love, compassion and self-awareness.

 I combine psychodynamic, humanistic, and IFS approaches in my work with individuals, couples and partnerships.